Celtic68/grbUniformOrdering/WeeklyReflection.md

 I also created an ApplicationStartUp class - right now, the only thing it does is set up a singleton for the SessionFactoryProvider and sets it to the session.
 Not used yet, but as I start creating servlets, it will come in handy.

+On 9/28, I attended the GDG DevFest 2019 conference for my professional development task.
+It was a wonderful experience that I look forward to doing again next year.
+On 9/29, I used all my notes to create my presentation which I will be doing this upcoming week in class.